-Artistic Architect and Director
+Founder and Artistic Director

-Andrea Cerniglia began dancing at an early age while growing up in the suburbs of Boston, Massachusetts.
+Andrea Cerniglia (chu-NEEL-ya) (she/her) began dancing at an early age while growing up in the suburbs of Boston, Massachusetts.
 Dance has always been a large part of her life and her training ultimately led to a BFA in Dance from the University of Illinois at Urbana-Champaign.
-Much of Ms. Cerniglia’s exposure to modern dance came during her collegiate years; she quickly fell in love with the form for its endless freedom and ability to give the audience such a powerful and visceral experience.
+Much of Cerniglia’s exposure to modern dance came during her collegiate years; she quickly fell in love with the form for its endless freedom and ability to give the audience such a powerful and visceral experience.